-5. Income Taxes
+5. Income Taxes, As Restated

-The provision for income taxes from continuing operations for the three months ended August 28, 2022 and August 29, 2021, was an expense of \$0.1 million and a benefit of \$1.7 million, respectively.
-The effective tax rate for the three months ended August 28, 2022 and August 29, 2021 was 1% and 18%, respectively.
+The provision for income taxes from continuing operations for the three months ended August 28, 2022 and August 29, 2021, was a benefit of \$0.0 million, as restated, and a benefit of \$1.7 million, respectively.
+The effective tax rate for the three months ended August 28, 2022 and August 29, 2021 was 0% and 18%, respectively.
 The effective tax rate for the three months ended August 28, 2022, was lower than the statutory federal income tax rate of 21% primarily due to the movement of the valuation allowance recorded against certain deferred tax assets, partially offset by the impact of federal and state research and development tax credits.